The deadline to propose a course for Winter Study 2021 has passed.

 e.
 Student selection criteria: Please state as plainly as possible how the participants are to be selected from among the applicants—e.g., "Preference to Seniors."

 f.
-Meeting times: Instructors should list their preference for morning or afternoon.
-The "Division of the Day” applies to WSP as it does to the regular semesters, except that during Winter Study, the 9-9:50 a.m. time slot is reserved for foreign language sustaining programs.
+Meeting times: The "Division of the Day” applies to WSP as it does to the regular semesters, except that during Winter Study, the 9-9:50 a.m. time slot is reserved for foreign language sustaining programs.
 In other words, Winter Study courses may not meet earlier than 10 a.m. nor later than 4 p.m.
 Any required activities outside 10 a.m.-4 p.m. must be included in the course description.

 g.
 Cost to student: Estimate the cost per student of materials or trips required.
-Textbook costs should be included in cost estimates.
-Make sure that you include photocopy costs for any reading packets.
-A specific dollar amount needs to be stated in order for students to be eligible for Financial Aid (e.g., approximately $50 for books).
+Make sure that you include photocopy costs for any reading packets that will cost $10 or more.
+Textbook costs should listed separately.

 h.
 Instructor's name: For adjuncts, follow the name with "(instructor)."
 Also include a brief description about the adjunct.